boyqiu-001/selective-animation-ma-demo/README.md

 ### English

 This is a VRCHAT AVATAR plugin (can be installed using MA).
 Based on [Selective Animation]（ https://github.com/VRLabs/Selective-Animation ）Modify development.

 This plugin allows the pointed person to trigger an animation that others cannot see.
 Compared to Selective Animation, this plugin allows users to know their triggering status, whether someone has triggered it, and prevent accidental triggering.

-Thank you for the inspiration brought by the plugins developed by VRLabs Package required by plugin
+Thanks for the inspiration brought by the plugins developed by VRLabs

+Package required by plugin:
 Selective Animation: https://github.com/VRLabs/Selective-Animation
 Final IK Stub: https://github.com/VRLabs/Final-IK-Stub